Astrakhan

-Astrakhan (Астрахань, /ru/) is the largest city and administrative centre of Astrakhan Oblast in southern Russia.
+Astrakhan (Note: Астраха́н) is the largest city and administrative centre of Astrakhan Oblast in southern Russia.
 The city lies on two banks of the Volga, in the upper part of the Volga Delta, on eleven islands of the Caspian Depression, 100 km from the Caspian Sea, with a population of 475,629 residents at the 2021 Census.
 At an elevation of 28 m below sea level, it is the lowest city in Russia.

 Astrakhan was formerly the capital of the Khanate of Astrakhan (a remnant of the Golden Horde) of the Astrakhan Tatars, and was located on the higher right bank of the Volga, 11 km from the present-day city.
 Situated on caravan and water routes, it developed from a village into a large trading centre, before being conquered by Timur in 1395 and captured by Ivan the Terrible in 1556 and in 1558 it was moved to its present site.

 The oldest economic and cultural center of the Lower Volga region, it is often called the southernmost outpost of Russia, and the Caspian capital.
 The city is a member of the Eurasian Regional Office of the World Organization United Cities and Local Governments.
 The great ethnic diversity of its population gives a varied character to Astrakhan.
 The city is the center of the Astrakhan metropolitan area.

 Etymology

-The name is a corruption of Hashtarkhan, itself a corruption of Haji Tarkhan—a name amply evidenced in the medieval writings.
+Astrakhan was originally the Russian name for Hajji Tarkhan, a Golden Horde city which was located 12 km from the site of today's Astrakhan.
+Hajji Tarkhan consists of the words hajji (an honorific title given to Muslims who have made the pilgrimage to Mecca) and tarkhan, a term used in the Mongol states for a man not subject to taxation.
+Other historical forms include al-Hajj Tarkhan (Arabic), Ejder Khan (Ottoman Turkish), Heshter Khan or Hashtarkhan (Persian), and Astorokhan (Russian).
+A Tatar legend first recorded by the Arab traveler Ibn Battuta relates that the settlement was founded by a Turkic pilgrim to Mecca, whose piety earned the future city exemption from taxation.